Ventura County Genealogical Society

 If you have questions not addressed here, please contact firstname.lastname@example.org for issues related to registration.

 The cost to attend the all-day event is $35.

 Do I need to have a PayPal account?

 You do not need to have a PayPal account (or create one) to pay for your registration.
-We are using PayPal to collect the registration fees; however, the PayPal gateway has the option to accept credit cards, without creating an account.
+We are using PayPal to collect the registration fees.
+The PayPal gateway has the option to accept credit cards, without creating an account.
 After you click on the “Pay and Register” button, you will be taken to the PayPal website to complete your billing details.
 If you have an account with PayPal, you can charge the seminar to that account.
-If you do not have an account with PayPal, you can select to pay via credit card; you will then be prompted to enter your credit card information.
+If you do not have an account with PayPal, you can select to pay via credit card.
+You will be prompted to enter your credit card information.